Stylish uniforms for stylish yachts: Designing yacht crew uniforms

 Anna Bardakou, head designer at Suitform®, explained that silicone treatments are often used to create extra softness for fabrics and ‘easy-travelling’, helping uniforms to stay wrinkle-free during travel, while lightweight, easy-care fabrics will always be in demand in the sector.

+Why go white?
 Dye sublimation printing

-“Dye Sublimation is a specialised print process whereby an image or pattern actually becomes part of the garment itself.
+“Dye Sublimation is a specialised print process we are using, whereby an image or pattern actually becomes part of the garment itself.
 It results in an incredibly high quality, photographic finish design with extraordinarily brilliant colours, which simply looks amazing.
 The design can be printed all over the garment, all the way up to the seams and onto the sleeves if you wish.
 The only boundary to the design is your (or your captain’s) imagination!

 “Due to the process involved, the pattern consistently looks impeccable, it does not crack or peel off and it will last numerous wears and washes, making it exceptionally popular for repetitive use.
-It is, however, limited to polyester fabrics only.”
+It is, however, currently limited to polyester fabrics only.”

 Interactive ordering technologies

-Many suppliers in the sector are however in agreement that the biggest developments within the industry are now with intelligent and interactive ordering technologies.
+Many suppliers in the sector are in agreement that the biggest developments within the industry are now with intelligent and interactive ordering technologies.

-Helen agrees that interactive online templates and spreadsheets have made it much easier to establish budgets and orders, allowing customers to gauge the cost of their potential investment as they progress.
+Helen agrees that interactive online templates and web spreadsheets have made it much easier to establish budgets and orders, allowing customers to gauge the cost of their potential investment as they progress.
 She said, “These tools allow customers to play with different products and quantities in order to get an idea of what they will be spending.
 Smallwood’s has introduced ‘My Portal’ to make the ordering process easy and efficient - your custom configured online store where the items and categories are tailored to your specific needs.
-It is the easiest way to keep track of your entire uniform program, right down to logo color size and placement.
+It's the easiest way to keep track of your entire uniform program, right down to logo color size and placement.
 The items that you will see in here are your actual items, complete with the embroidery and/or printing.”

 A good crew uniform supplier should be able to keep the relevant parties informed and up-to-date on the latest in design innovations, fits, fabrics and technologies, notifying them of new options to suit their crew uniform requirements.
-Find out more about selecting crew uniform suppliers and the order process, here.

 Yacht crew uniforms: Style vs. practicality